7 Awesome Things to do at Red Rocks with Kids

 Hiking abounds nearby.
 Check out Mount Falcon Park where you can see old mansion ruins and great views.

 For a day on the water, head to Bear Creek Lake Park just a short drive away.
 It’s got sand and a swim area at Big Soda Lake and you can paddle board as well.
 Open during summer only until Labor Day.
+This makes for one of the best things to do near Red Rocks park that will keep you a little cooler!

 Head to Lair o the Bear for a fun hike, creek play, and views of the Dunafon Castle.